Efficient Federated Search for Retrieval-Augmented Generation using Lightweight Routing: Evaluation

-\textbf{\mmlu} is a benchmark that evaluates \ac{LLM} systems across tasks ranging from elementary mathematics to legal reasoning~\cite{hendrycks2020measuring}.
-We use ten subject-specific subsets of \mmlu for our experiments, with a total of \num{2313} questions.
-As a knowledge source, we use a subset of the Wikimedia/Wikipedia dataset, sourced from \textsc{Wikipedia} and embedded using the Cohere Embed V3 model~\cite{cohere_wikipedia_2023}.
-From this dataset, we extract one million snippets and cluster them into ten groups using the $k$-means algorithm to simulate different data sources.
-After clustering, we observe significant variance in the cluster size, ranging from \num{49397} to \num{148341} snippets per cluster.
-We use the same \ac{LLM} as for the \mirage benchmark.
-To run \mmlu, we use the \textsc{RQABench} framework~\cite{retrieval_qa_benchmark}.
+\item \textbf{\mmlu} is a benchmark that evaluates \ac{LLM} systems across tasks ranging from elementary mathematics to legal reasoning~\cite{hendrycks2020measuring}.
+For our experiments, we use eight subject-specific subsets of \mmlu with a total of \num{2803} questions.
+As a knowledge source, we use a Wikipedia dataset~\cite{karpukhin-etal-2020-dense}.
+From this dataset, we cluster the documents into ten groups using the $k$-means algorithm to simulate different data sources.
+After clustering, we observe variance in the cluster size, ranging from 1.41~M to 2.88~M vectors per cluster.
+For \mmlu, we construct the ground truth relevance labels using the rerank based approach.
+To run \mmlu, we leverage the code provided by the \textsc{RQABench} framework~\cite{retrieval_qa_benchmark}.